 The importance of cohort analysis

 When it comes to your mountain of unorganized data, cohorts are your best friend.
 Not only will they allow you to break down your data into digestible pieces, they’re also a far more accurate way to analyze it than as a whole.

 Taking the Customer Lifetime Value (LTV) example

 Let’s take lifetime value (LTV) as an example.
 It might be tempting to simply take the sum of all of your sales and divide by total customers (sales/customers=LTV).
 While that is a metric, it does a terrible job of giving you an accurate number, or a full picture of what’s going on.

-Perhaps most of your customers make their biggest purchase with you 3 months after their first (whether you know that they do or not) and 2 months ago you made a massive marketing push that saw you make twice as many sales as you had made in the previous 6 months.
+Perhaps most of your customers make their biggest purchase with you 3 months after their first (whether you know that they do or not).
+Let’s say 2 months ago you made a massive marketing push that saw you make twice as many sales as the previous 6 months.

 That surge of new customers is going to warp your numbers as they haven’t made their biggest purchase yet; you’ll get a LTV that is lower than your actual LTV.